Skip to main content

 Apaya for Enterprise

-AI Social Media Content Production for Enterprise Teams
+AI Social Media Content Production and Pipeline Automation

 The bottleneck for an enterprise social team sits upstream of the calendar.
 The work that fills the calendar is the constraint.
 Two people producing 30 posts a month do not get to 100 by working more hours.
 The math does not work.
 Hiring more people, signing an agency retainer, or letting quality drop are the usual answers.
 None of them fix the underlying problem: the work is hand-crafted in a tool that assumes a person will type the post.